Skip to content

 Is It Hard to Get Into National University?
 Acceptance Rate & Requirements

 National University, located in San Diego, California, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 42%.
+The graduation rate is roughly 42%.

 Can I Afford It?